This information can help you better identify and navigate through the realities of your experience.

 What should I do if I think I am being abused?

 If you are experiencing abuse, it is important to know:

 - Abuse is not your fault.

 - You deserve to be free from abuse.

 Preparing to leave an abusive relationship, or trying to change an abusive situation, may be overwhelming.
 Sometimes it is helpful just to understand what options are available.
 You may want to discuss your challenges with someone that you trust, such as a friend, lawyer, or doctor.
 Keep in mind that a professional, such as a doctor, may be obligated to contact a children’s aid society if he or she believes your children are in danger.
 Remember that talking to someone about your problems does not mean you have to involve the police or leave your partner if you do not want to.

-- A women’s shelter is a place of safety for women who experience abuse.
+- Our Centre is NOT a shelter.
+A women’s shelter is a place of safety that provides emergency housing for women who experience abuse.
 You can contact a women’s shelter to get more information on how to approach your situation.
-Go to sheltersafe.ca, or call Central Shelter Intake (416-397-5637) to find shelters in your area.
+Go to sheltersafe.ca, or call Central Shelter Intake (416-338-4766) to find shelters in your area.